ThoughtfulDev/EagleEye/README.md

 $ sudo pip3 install --upgrade beautifulsoup4 html5lib spry
 ```

-Regardless of which option you choose make sure that you have Firefox installed
+Regardless of which option you choose make sure that you have Firefox installed.
-If you have Firefox installed, download the [latest release](https://github.com/mozilla/geckodriver/releases/latest) of the Geckodriver for you Architecture.
+If Firefox is installed, download the [latest release](https://github.com/mozilla/geckodriver/releases/latest) of the Geckodriver for you Architecture.
 **If you get a `broken pipe` Error use Geckodriver Version 0.19.1**

 **Note: If you are using Firefox ESR(like Kali does) please use the Geckodriver Version 17**